Classification of Airfilters

 ISO 16890

-The new ISO 16890 standard for filter testing and assessment is likely to replace EN 779 by mid-2018.
-In future, filter efficiencies will be determined with regard to the particulate classes PM1, PM2,5 and PM10, as well as coarse dust.
+The ISO 16890 standard for filter testing and assessment replaced the previous EN 779 standard in mid-2018.
+Now, filter efficiencies will be determined with regard to the particulate classes PM1, PM2,5 and PM10, as well as coarse dust.
 The ISO 16890 standard is thus based on the same evaluation parameters used by the WHO and other environmental authorities.

 EN 1822 and ISO 29463

 In Europe, EPA, HEPA and ULPA filters are subject to classification according to EN 1822 for filtration efficiency and zero leakage.
-HEPA and ULPA filters are also subject to individual tests.
-The international standard ISO 29463 is based on European standard EN 1822 and will probably replace this standard in the future.
-Both standards are based on the latest particle counting methods.
+The international standard ISO 29463 is based on this European standard and has meanwhile replaced it in essential parts.
+Filter testing is based on high-precision particle counting methods.

 Dust class according to DIN EN 60335-2-69 appendix AA